-It is the state laws that offer the strongest protections against wrongful behavior of disability insurance carriers.
+State laws offer the strongest protections against wrongful behavior of disability insurance carriers.
 But when Congress drafted ERISA, they inserted a clause that says it will preempt (replace or override) state laws.

-So under ERISA, if your insurer wrongfully denies your group LTD claim, you do not have the ability to sue the insurer for significant monetary awards, or to punish an insurer’s egregious actions, such as you would under states law such as:
+So under ERISA, if your insurer wrongfully denies your group long term disability claim, you do not have the ability to sue the insurer for significant monetary awards, or to punish an insurer’s egregious actions, such as you would under states law such as:

 - breach of contract